-Non-manufacturing, non-mining companies and close corporations are taxed at the rate of 35%
+Non-manufacturing, petroleum mining, non-mining companies (including branches of foreign companies and insurance companies), and close corporations are taxed at the rate of 35%.

 Registered manufacturing companies and close corporations, where the approval was granted before 1 January 2003, the rate is 18% for the first 10 years, including the year when the taxpayer was registered and thereafter the 35% rate applies.
 For the approval to be granted after 1 January 2003, the 18% applies to the first 10 years of registration, thereafter 35% applies.